taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-25-Attaching-A-USB-WIFI-Adapter-To-The-The-ARDrone.markdown

 		$ iwlist ra0 scan
 		$ iwconfig ra0 mode monitor
 		$ tcpdump -i ra0
-	<br />Like our advanced test program in [the cross compiling post][2] tcpdump depends on libpcap and it is compiled in a similar way, a guide that gets around the 		enevitable quirks can be found [here][7].
+	<br />Like our advanced test program in [the cross compiling post][2] tcpdump depends on libpcap and it is compiled in a similar way, a guide that gets around the 		inevitable quirks can be found [here][7].

 Results
 =======